-To understand the critical impact Reading Plus is having in Lindsay Unified, one only need to ask Jon, an 8th grader at Jefferson Learning Community.
+To understand the critical impact Reading Plus is having in Lindsay Unified, one only needs to ask Jon, an 8th grader at Jefferson Learning Community.

 Reading Plus, implemented across the district in 2015, has helped to further this work and reshape how both teachers and learners think about, discuss, teach, measure, and celebrate reading.
 In learning environments across the district, Reading Plus is helping learners practice necessary adolescent reading skills, track their progress towards grade-level reading and fluency, and measure their competencies in key anchor reading standards.
 In a competency-based model like Lindsay’s, fostering college and career literacy skills requires teaching learners to be flexible, conscientious, connected readers who take reading risks, put metacognition to work, and find relevance and reward in reading.